 Winter weeds should be killed at least 2 to 3 weeks before planting.
 Cover crops should be killed at least 1 week before planting.
-With cover crops a rainfall event or irrigation occurring between burndown and planting is also often needed.
+With cover crops adequate rainfall or irrigation occurring between burndown and planting is usually needed.
 Recommended burndown herbicides and application rates for small grain cover crops are outlined in Appendix V.